Have you ever wondered how a newspaper site always displayed news of your interest?

-Interesting right ?...
-Yes there is someone sitting behind the scene and reading your mind, constantly learning about your interests, quickly making best decisions about your likings, running complex algorithms and performing thousands of computations to derive your web browsing behavior.
+Interesting right?...
+Yes, there is someone sitting behind the scenes and reading your mind, constantly learning about your interests, quickly making best decisions about your likings, running complex algorithms and performing thousands of computations to derive your web browsing behavior.

-"Recommender Systems" a huge and most complex systems striving hard to serve user with the "Most appropriate " content in an automated fashion.
-These are the systems responsible for understanding user interests and behavior and presents them with the contents in line with their expectations.
+"Recommender Systems" a huge and most complex system striving hard to serve the user with the "most appropriate" content in an automated fashion.
+These are the systems responsible for understanding user interests and behavior and present them with the contents in line with their expectations.

 How Does Recommender System Work?

 The functioning of recommender systems varies based on the business where they are deployed in, but most of these systems run intelligent algorithms to extract the most appropriate contents from a large set of options available.
 These intelligent algorithms are not static, but they are constantly modified based on user responses for the contents presented.

 Few of these recommender systems start from nothing and get going with constantly learning about user interests over a period of time and based on this data, it decides on the contents to be presented further.